28 interesting facts about Monaco

 7. Monaco is the world’s second-smallest (independent) country.
 Only Vatican City is smaller.

-8. Monaco has the world’s sixth-smallest population of independent countries after Nauru, Tuvalu, Palau, San Marino and Liechtenstein.
+8. Monaco has the world’s sixth-smallest population of independent countries, after countries such as Vatican City, Tuvalu and Nauru.

-9. However, Monaco is the world’s most density-populated (independent) country with 19,361 people per sq km.
+9. However, Monaco is the world’s second most density-populated (independent) country, with 17,360 people per sq. km.

 Yachts in Monte Carlo's harbour